rockkingjy/DeepLearningSettings/README.md

 ```
 ./darknet detector demo cfg/coco.data cfg/yolov2.cfg weights/yolo.weights
 ```
-If it run successfully, you will see the predictions.png in darknet/, that also mean your CUDA and cudnn installs corectly.
+If it run successfully, you will see the predictions.png in darknet/, that also mean your CUDA and cudnn installs correctly.